LavinaSabhnani/Weather-Prediction/README.md

 <p> 4) Adding new features to the dataset:<br>

 <p> We have added 4 new features to our dataset namely: Altitude, MoonPhase, Longitude and Latitude.
-We notice that MoonPhase field had more weightage in rainfall prediction.
+The changes were so small that it made only .01 difference in the whole prediction.
+Upon researching more about the dataset we have added MoonPhase paramemeter, we observed that there were not so demonstrated changes in the prediction as out dataset was already using lot of important parameters used in predicting rain and MoonPhase did not have greater weightage than them.
 So we use MoonPhase field in our prediction and run the previous models as mentioned above again including the MoonPhase field in our dataset.
 Our motive was to learn more about the google cloud and see how we can add the moonphase attribute into the dataset.
 Upon doing that, we ran the models again on the dataset as talked earlier and compared the accuracy we got from both the models.
-We also added altitude, latitude and longitude but they did not provide much information about the changes or the effects on rainfall. <p><br>
+We also added altitude, latitude and longitude but again they did not provide much information about the changes or the effects on rainfall. <p><br>

 <p> We might be wondering what MoonPhase is so let us dive deep into what it means. <p><br>